One of my very good friends is in the process of setting up Facebook ads for his small business in Sydney.

 Let’s revisit my buddy Paul and his skincare clinic.
-If he had a free offer or something else of value he could trade for people’s name and email, the ad could go something like:
+If he had a free offer or something else of value he could trade for people’s name and email, the ad could go something like this:

-Or if Paul was offering a quiz to attract new leads, a CTA could read like:
+Or if Paul was offering a quiz to attract new leads, he could use a CTA like this one:

-Find out your skin health rating with this quiz.
-It takes less than a minute and you can claim a free 30-min skin consult with one of our specialists (valued at $89).
-Hit the button below to start the quiz.
+Want to know what your skin health score is?
+Take our quiz to find out and can claim a free 30-min skin consult with one of our specialists (valued at $89).
+Hit the Learn More button below to start the quiz.

-Each call to action tells readers, if you do X you’ll get Y.
+Each CTA tells readers that if you do X you’ll get Y.

 And it doesn’t matter if you’re a dentist, lawyer, mechanic, plumber or real estate agent.
 The copywriting principles of these TOFU ads don’t change.
 Only the content does.
 So now you know how to craft high-converting Facebook TOFU ads that sell.